xlieA/Battleship_VR/README.md

+<h1>Battleship VR</h1>

-Battleship VR is a reinterpretation of the classic board game Battleship using a QR cube to interact with the game board.
+Battleship VR is a reinterpretation of the classic board game Battleship, using a QR cube to interact with the game board.
+The game stars with a Placement Phase, where players hide their ships.
+Afterward, they automatically enter the Shooting Phase, where players compete against the computer's strategy.
+To navigate the game, players have to print and assemble the QR Marker Cube.